giuseppemasitto/improved-build.prop/README.md

 ## Getting Started
 These instructions will get you a pull of the build.prop file up and ready to edit on your local machine for development and testing purposes.
 After that you are able to push back and see changes.
 > HARDWRE & SOFTWARE
->>When I was writing I am able to test theese edits in a Custom ROM based on MIUI Global stable running Android 8.1 over a Xiaomi Redmi 5 (rosy).
-Somethings could change from mine to yours device.
+>>When I was writing I am able to test theese edits in a Custom ROM based on MIUI Global stable running Android 8.1 over a Xiaomi Redmi 5 (rosy) in Windows 10 Pro machine, somethings could change from mine to yours device.

 So you have to take care about your infos and backup things!